peyton/MOOMaskedIconView/README.md

     [button setImage:[iconView renderHighlightedImage] forState:UIControlStateHighlighted];
     [self.view addSubview:button];

 For more examples, check out the [Demo Project](https://github.com/peyton/MOOMaskedIconView/tree/master/Demo%20Project).
+For the full list of styleable properties, scroll through the [header](https://github.com/peyton/MOOMaskedIconView/blob/master/MOOMaskedIconView.h).

-#How to use
+#How to install
 -----------

 ###First: Clone into a submodule